What are fleas?

 A healthy pet is a joy for the owner and should be of high importance.
-Constant itching of the body is a nuisance to the pet and could be a worry or concern for the owner.
+Constant itching is both a nuisance to the pet and a cause for concern for the owner.
 Hair loss can turn a beautiful coat into a sorry sight and sore patches can result.

-Speak to your vet or SQP for advice about how to control fleas.
+Speak to your vet or SQP for advice about how to manage fleas.
 Various anti-parasitic agents can be applied successfully in a manner best suited to your pet.

 WARNING: Do not use flea products containing the drug permethrin on cats.
-Always check the pagacking for details and if in doubt, ask an SQP or your vet for advice.
 Permethrin is toxic to cats and can cause serious illness or death.
+Always check the packaging for details and if in doubt, ask an SQP or your vet for advice.

 Key preventative measures

 Fleas can be an issue in an indoor environment, in an outdoor environment and on pets.
 It is therefore important to remove flea infestations wherever possible and this can mean treating your home and your pet!

 - Vacuum homes thoroughly, especially below curtains, under furniture edges and where your pet sleeps.
 It is estimated that vacuuming can remove up to 50% of flea eggs.

 - Wash your pet's bedding regularly and treat the bed and surrounding area, for example with a product that contains an insect growth regulator.